“Leather” sofas & “leather” reclining furniture are available in a wide range of prices.

 It is found in cinches, ties, saddlebacks, and other leather outdoor equipment.

-Nubuck leather is sanded on the grain side to create a velvety appearance.
+I sand nubuck leather on the grain side to create a velvety appearance.

 Aniline dyed leather is used to produce nubuck leather.